ais-one/cookbook/README.md

   find: {
     let records = []
-    let totalRecords = 0 // used for pagination, total records searched from query before paging is applied const { pagination, user } = payload // page, sort column and sort order is in pagination, refer to Vuetify docs for list of properties in the pagination object
+    let totalRecords = 0 // used for pagination, total records searched from query before paging is applied const { pagination, user, filterData, parentId, doPage } = payload // page, sort column and sort order is in pagination, refer to Vuetify docs for list of properties in the pagination object
     // DO NOT MUTATE pagination
     ...
     return { records, pagination, totalRecords }
   },
   findOne: {
     const { id, user } = payload
-    let record = { }
+    let record = {}
     ...
     return record
   }